glpi-project/doc/source/advanced/override-locales.rst

     msgid "Login"
     msgstr "Login from local gettext"

-`msgid` is the original string, `msgstr` is the translation.
+`msgid` is the source string, `msgstr` is the translation.
-You can find the correct sentences to use in the `locales/glpi.pot` file.
+You can find the correct source sentences to use in the `locales/glpi.pot` file.

 Next you need to compile your .po file into a .mo file readable by GLPI.
 To do so, you can use the following command: